owen6314/asset-allocation/proposal/related_work/reflink.md

 - !!!
 [Main source]The Effect of Cryptocurrency on Investment Portfolio
 Effectiveness: http://www.sciencepublishinggroup.com/journal/paperinfo?journalid=171&doi=10.11648/j.jfa.20170506.14

+- !!!
+[Use as intro/why we want to do crypto-curr]: Cryptocurrency: A new investment opportunity? https://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=6783&context=lkcsb_research

 - directly learn the policy of changing the weights dynamically in the continuously changing market

 - github code + data + paper summary: https://github.com/firmai/machine-learning-asset-management